 ALLAHABAD: The Kendriya Vidyalaya Sanghatan (KVS) has introduced changes in the dress code of students.
 Muslim girls studying in KVS will be allowed to wear head scarves in school.
 In another change, the senior girls -- class IX to XII -- will now have to wear trousers as per of the new dress code approved at the meeting of the Board of Governors (BoG) of KVS held at Delhi recently.

-the National Institute of Fashion Technology (NIFT), Muslim girls can wear grey scarves, matching with the colour of the skirt or trousers as the case may be.
+According to the new dress, which has been designed by the National Institute of Fashion Technology (NIFT), Muslim girls can wear grey scarves, matching with the colour of the skirt or trousers as the case may be.

 The BoG meeting also approved a new turban for Sikh boys.
 The colour of the turban should match their trousers, which should be plain grey in colour, with red colour fifty (A half yard or meter worn beneath turban usually in contrasting or decorative color).